ap0llo/Cake.GitLab/docs/identites-and-connection-objects.md

 <!-- endSnippet -->

 Further, the project identity can be extracted from the git remote url of a (local) git repository.
-This can be useful to e.g. avoid hard-coding GitLab projeet information in a Cake build script and instead retrieve the data from the local git reporsitory.
+This can be useful to e.g. avoid hard-coding GitLab project information in a Cake build script and instead retrieve the data from the local git repository.

 <!-- snippet: GitLabProjectIdentity-FromRemoteUrl -->
 <a id='snippet-GitLabProjectIdentity-FromRemoteUrl'></a>